Top 5 This Week

 Official art from the Legends of Avantris "Neon Odyssey" game, featuring a snake like alien and a seagull-like facing each other down with laser weapons inside an alien bar.

-What are the backer options for the Neon Odyssey Kickstarter?
+What were the backer options for the Neon Odyssey Kickstarter?

 • Outrunner’s Handbook: This is essentially the player’s guide, offering a variety of classes, subclasses and species, plus the core rules (including space combat).